franco20122012/hacktiv8/phase1/week2/README.md

-# Hacktiv8 Phase 1 Week 2: Object-oriented Programming & MVC
+# Hacktiv8 Phase 1 Week 2: OOP & MVC

 In this second week, we will get acquainted with OOP basics, MVC and database.